CosmoLike/cocoa/README.md

 ## Running Cosmolike projects <a name="running_cosmolike_projects"></a>

 The *projects* folder was designed to include Cosmolike projects.
-We assume that you are still in the conda cocoa environment from the previous `conda activate cocoa` command and that you are in the cocoa main folder `cocoa/Cocoa`,
+We assume that you are still in the Conda cocoa environment from the previous `conda activate cocoa` command and that you are in the cocoa main folder `cocoa/Cocoa`,

-**Step :one:**: Go to the project folder (`./cocoa/Cocoa/projects`) and clone a Cosmolike project, with fictitious name `XXX`:
+**Step :one:**: Go to the project folder (`./cocoa/Cocoa/projects`) and clone a Cosmolike project with the fictitious name `XXX`:

     cd ./cocoa/Cocoa/projects
     $CONDA_PREFIX/bin/git clone git@github.com:CosmoLike/cocoa_XXX.git XXX